 Try sugar scrub as a pre-bedtime ‘treat’ for dry, callused feet.

 - Wash and towel dry feet.
 Massage each foot for several seconds with sugar scrub using small circular motions, rinse with warm water.
-Then apply a generous amount of body butter or a good foot cream.
+Then apply a generous amount of body butter or a good foot cream or body lotion.
 Slip on a pair of cotton socks before getting into bed, and you’ll awake with incredibly smooth, soft feet.

 Reviving marble foot massage - Try this lovely treat to soothe your hardworking tired feet.